A9B2C8D4/egel/README.md

 The code generated the hetero-bashapes dataset and downloads the DBLP dataset, trains GNNs on top of these and produces class expressions and graphs as global explanations for labels of these datasets.

-`main.py` File for running everything and visualizing results
+`main.py` File for running everything and visualizing results; the last lines are run by the shell script for reproducing the results.

 `ce_generation.py` File with functions for generating class expressions